michael-j-davis/Fundamentals-of-Database-Systems/README.md

 ---
 ## Motivation
-This was my first attempt at designing a realtional database.
+This was my first attempt at designing a relational database.
 The idea for the database was born from asking myself how a company might maintain data for their online player base.

 ---
 ## Technologies